ABC-Engine/lumenpyx/README.md

 ![image](https://github.com/NoodlesOfWrath/lumenpyx/assets/76850177/def2e27c-ffaf-4a3c-908e-d65e376b5600)

 # Getting Started
 Check out the wiki, I put some docs in there.
 I will keep updated as time goes on.
 If there is anything that you would like a docs page for let me know!
+[Check it out here!](https://github.com/ABC-Engine/lumenpyx/wiki)